accessibility-exchange/co-design/src/steps/consultants-build-full-profile.md

 ---
 title: 5.
-Consultants build full profile
+Consultants fill out their bio
-subtitle: Support individual consultants and representatives to build a full profile about themselves
+subtitle: Support individual consultants and representatives to fill out a full bio about themselves
 phase: Preparing consultants
+step: 5
 ---
 ## Ideas